 - Public transport concessions.
 Every state in Australia has a program that offers discounted or free access to public transport for people living with disability.
 Click here to find out the specifics for your state.

 - Taxi subsidies.
 Discounted taxi fares are available to mobility equipment users throughout Australia.
 The subsidy varies from state to state, so click here for the full lowdown.

 - Qantas Carer Concession Card.
-Air travel may seem like a distant dream in these wacky COVID times, but hopefully it won’t be long until we’re back in the air.
+Air travel is back on the cards after COVID lockdowns.
 For travel within Australia, Qantas customers needing to travel with a carer may be eligible for reduced fares for both themselves and their carer.

 Disability discounts at home